Commonhold explained: What it is and what it means for leaseholders (2026 update)

 Source: Commonhold White Paper: The proposed new commonhold model for homeownership in England and Wales

-Leasehold and Commonhold Reform Bill: Latest news
+Commonhold and Leasehold Reform Bill: Latest news

 • This is in addition to the leasehold reform already underway, thanks to the Leasehold and Freehold Reform Act, which received Royal Assent in May 2024, and aims to strengthen existing consumer rights and introduce new ones for leaseholders such as by making it cheaper for some leaseholders to extend their lease or buy their freehold.
 Read more in our guide on Leasehold Reform.